amarjitdhillon/Performance-Analysis-of-TCP-Variants-and-Routing-Protocols-Using-NS2-Simulations/README.md

 # Installing
 You need to install all the required pre-requisites and set their environment path respectively. then

-1. First of all goto project folder in a terminal by` cd` project command
+1. First of all go to project folder in a terminal by `cd` project command
-2. Type ns start_program.tcl
+2. Type `ns start_program.tcl`
-3. Provide the input on the screen as required for example 1 for AODV and then  1 for TCP/RENO
+3. Provide the input on the screen as required for example 1 for `AODV` and then  1 for `TCP/RENO`
 4. The resulting files will be generated in folders pdr_files, delay_files, nam_files
 5. Change directory to pdr_files or delay_files to generate files
-6. Type ns rp_graph_generator_delays.tcl for graphs plotting of same Routing protocol with different TCP agents. if an error comes then make a folder named `rp` in delay_files and then "graphs" in `rp`
+6. Type `ns rp_graph_generator_delays.tcl` for graphs plotting of same Routing protocol with different TCP agents.
+If an error comes then make a folder named `rp` in delay_files and then "graphs" in `rp`
-7. Type ns tcp_graph_generator_delays.tcl for graphs plotting of same TCP protocol with different routing protocols. if the error comes then make a folder named `TCP` in delay_files and then "graphs" in Tcl folder.
+7. Type `ns tcp_graph_generator_delays.tcl` for graphs plotting of same TCP protocol with different routing protocols.
+If the error comes then make a folder named `TCP` in delay_files and then "graphs" in Tcl folder.
 9. Change directory to pdr_files
-8. Type ns rp_graph_generator_pdr.tcl for graphs plotting of same Routing protocol with different TCP agents for calculating `pdr`. if an error comes then make a folder named `rp` in pdr_files and then graphs in `rp`
+8. Type `ns rp_graph_generator_pdr.tcl` for graphs plotting of same Routing protocol with different TCP agents for calculating `pdr`. if an error comes then make a folder named `rp` in pdr_files and then graphs in `rp`
-9. Type ns tcl_graph_generator_pdr.tcl for graphs plotting of same TCP protocol with different routing protocols for calculating `pdr`. if an error comes then make a folder named `rp` in pdr_files and then "graphs" in `rp`
+9. Type `ns tcl_graph_generator_pdr.tcl` for graphs plotting of same TCP protocol with different routing protocols for calculating `pdr`. if an error comes then make a folder named `rp` in pdr_files and then "graphs" in `rp`

 # Built With
 Network Simulator 2 - The network simulator used